Chalmers-TRA460/2026-G4-Emidens/PRD.md

   examples are more valuable than generalizations.
 -->

 One big take away from our mentor meetings is that the amount of knowledge you are expected to know as a health care professional.
 From what we can observe and what our clinical mentor has obsereved, it is clear that nobody knows everything so consults and checking information is an integral part of the work.
 What somewhat surprised us is how this information is currently collected using non specialized language models in addition to traditional sources as they might be to inconvinient or a human consult is unavailable at that given moment.
-This is both insufficient as supporting medical information and introduces uneccesary risks.
+This is both insufficient as supporting medical information and introduces unnecessary risks.

-The current workflow as described by our mentor involves some kind of problem (could be a medecin that needs to be administrered but the dose is not given), a query (how much of medicine x should be administrerd to treat condition y) and finaly an action (Administring dose).
+The current workflow as described by our mentor involves some kind of problem (could be a medicine that needs to be administered but the dose is not given), a query (how much of medicine x should be administrerd to treat condition y) and finally an action (Administring dose).
 The query part is the point of friction today and might even be rushed if the conditions don't allow the necessary searching for information.
-Leading to incorrect decision or the use of non-ideal information systems.
+Leading to incorrect decisions or the use of non-ideal information systems.

 ### 1.3 Existing Solutions & Gaps [Required]